HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough.md

 ```

 Then, we run the script `setup_database.sh`, which creates the database and the
-necessary tables and load the data.
+necessary tables and loads the data.

 ```bash
 sh setup_database.sh deepdive_spouse